wallnerryan/pxdocs-backup/content/Use PX-Backup/credentials/_index.md

 type: common-landing
 ---

-use credentials with backups and with clusters
+Credentials allow PX-Backup to authenticate with clusters for the purpose of taking backups and restoring to them, as well as with backup locations where backup objects are stored.